RandomNerd01/MiniMart/README.md

 # MiniMart
 Minimart System Designed for a Hackathon 'Hack For Good 2025'.
-Download at https://drive.google.com/drive/folders/1EKo29hJac2jAL01W_2jx3cwZhsaTZvFf

 Admins have a password known only to admins.
 Currently its '123'